dannylee8/module-3-project-api/README.md

-# module-3-project-api
+# Flatiron Crash
-Rails api for Flatiron School module 3 project
+This repository contains the Ruby on Rails api for our Flatiron School module 3 project.